 How will we measure the impact of our Sports Premium provision?

-Through using a questionnaire with pupils (and possibly parents) based on the following criteria:
+Through using a questionnaire and verbal feedback from pupils (and possibly parents) based on the following criteria:

 More children identified for their talents in a range of sports and taking up these sports outside of school